 Call for applications

 These subsidies are intended for communities such as associations, cooperatives and companies.
-Operational subsidies are intended for legal communities only.
 Organisations run by municipalities and foundations may also apply.
-However, unregistered communities and private persons carrying on trade are not eligible for these subsidies, as they do not constitute legal entities.
-These subsidies are intended to support the projects or operations of professional artists and not recreational activities.
+However, unregistered communities and private persons carrying on trade are not eligible for these subsidies.

 Purpose and amount

 These subsidies may be granted either as operational subsidies or as special subsidies.
-Operational subsidies may be granted to cover a community’s basic operating costs or a specific area of operations.
-Special subsidies may be granted to support individual projects to be implemented during 2019.
-These subsidies are discretionary and are applied for and awarded for one year at a time each year individually.
+Operational subsidies are granted to cover a community’s basic operating costs or a specific area of operations.
+Special subsidies are granted to support individual projects to be implemented during 2022.

 Previously awarded grants are listed Arts Promotion Centre Finland website.

-- Are the applicant and possible cooperation partners committed to long-term work that promotes the accessibility of art and culture?
+- Are the applicant and possible cooperation partners committed to long-term work that promotes the accessibility of art and culture, as well as inclusion?

-- What is the volume of operation?
-What are the key figures for operations? (e.g. audience numbers, the number of performances, publishing activities, courses, etc.)
+- What are the key figures for operations (e.g. events, courses, workshops, performances, audience numbers, publishing activities, etc.)?

 - How have the community’s finances been managed in previous years?